-in 2018, he was awarded a Senior Excellence in Research Award from the UWM Office of Undergraduate Research. he is currently working towards his Bachelor of Fine Arts in Film, Video, Animation, and New Genres, with a sub-major in Media Studies and a minor in Film Studies. his primary research interests include film, media, and critical theory, The Walt Disney Company, animation, experimental film and video, moving image preservation and technology, and early Scandinavian cinema.
+in 2018, he was awarded a Senior Excellence in Research Award from the UWM Office of Undergraduate Research. he is currently working toward his Bachelor of Fine Arts in Film, Video, Animation, and New Genres, with a sub-major in Film and Media Studies. his primary research interests include film, media, and critical theory, The Walt Disney Company, experimental film and video, moving image preservation and technology, and queer cinema.

-scholarly articles“From Art Gallery to Movie Theatre: Spectatorship in Julian Rosefeldt’s Manifesto.”
+peer-reviewed articles“From Art Gallery to Movie Theatre: Spectatorship in Julian Rosefeldt’s Manifesto.”
 AM Journal of Art and Media Studies, special issue on “Experimental Film.” v.
 15, pp. 135–146.

-"The Feminine Threat: Reconsidering the Damsel in Distress in Early Disney Films.”
+online essays“The Feminine Threat: Reconsidering the Damsel in Distress in Early Disney Films.”
 Inquiries Journal. v.
 9, n.
-11. 2017.
+11.

 interviews“Have We Met Before?
 An Interview with Cecelia Condit.”
 Vernacular. v.
 2, pp. 32–41.

 conference presentations“What We Can Learn from a History of Film Studies.”
 The Annual UWM Undergraduate Research Symposium.
 University of Wisconsin-Milwaukee.
 Milwaukee, WI.
 (Apr.
 27, 2018)

 “History on Tape: Preserving UWM’s Educational Communications and Television Services Academic Video Archive.”
 The 17th Annual UW System Symposium for Undergraduate Research, Scholarly and Creative Activity.
 University of Wisconsin-Green Bay.
 Green Bay, WI.
 (Apr.
 20, 2018)